HehehBoiii78/automod_lover-bot/replit.md

 ## System Architecture

 ### Core Bot Architecture
 The bot follows a simple event-driven monitoring pattern with a continuous loop architecture.
-The main bot class (`AutomodLoverBot`) orchestrates all operations through a centralized control flow that monitors, processes, and responds to Reddit content in real-time.
+The main bot class (`automod_lover-bot`) orchestrates all operations through a centralized control flow that monitors, processes, and responds to Reddit content in real-time.

 ### State Management
 The bot maintains minimal in-memory state to track operational context: